Norway Celebrates National Day

 After about three hours of watching and greeting the parade, the Royal Couple and the Crown Princely Family left the balcony to enjoy a lunch with the rest of the family.

-Here you can watch a video of the Crown Princely Family greeting the Children’s Parade.Filed under Norwegian Royals
+Here you can watch a video of the Crown Princely Family greeting the Children’s Parade.Filed under Norway

-Tagged Animals, Crown Prince Haakon, Crown Princess Mette-Marit, Harald V, Marius Borg Høiby, National Day, Pets, Prince Sverre Magnus, Princess Ingrid Alexandra, Queen Sonja.
+Tagged Animals, Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Harald V of Norway, Marius Borg Høiby, National Day, Pets, Prince Sverre Magnus of Norway, Princess Ingrid Alexandra of Norway, Queen Sonja of Norway.